fivetran/dbt_pardot/README.md

 ### Additional metrics

-This packages aggreagates and joins activity data onto the prospect model.
-By default, it does so for email and visit events.
-If you would like to have aggregates for other events in the `visitor_activity` table, you can see them with the `prospect_metrics_activity_types` variable.
-You need to use value from the `type_name` column:
+By default, this package aggregates and joins activity data onto the prospect model for email and visit events.
+If you want to have aggregates for other events in the `visitor_activity` table, use `prospect_metrics_activity_types` variable to see them.
+Use the `type_name` column value:

 ```yml
 # dbt_project.yml